20 Simply Stunning Family Walks in the UK

-The 1.5 mile Magical Meander trail is ideal for kids as it takes you through the Magical Wood where you’ll find carved wooden animals and picnic tables if you need a rest.
+The 1.5 mile Magical Meander trail is ideal if you’re looking for easy walks in Hertfordshire with kids as it takes you through the Magical Wood where you’ll find carved wooden animals and picnic tables if you need a rest.

 The best times to visit are in the spring when the forest floor is covered in bluebells and in the summer when the meadows are bursting with wild flowers.